 Eméché Cakery & Cafe

 Bronzeville pastry destination Eméché is arguably best known for its booze-infused cakes, but it also has excellent pie slices and mini pies well-suited to those who are looking for just a few bites.
 Pop into the charming shop for apple pie by the slice (including a vegan version) and wee Key lime pies, perhaps with a coffee to wash it all down.
-Whole pies are available for Thanksgiving by pre-order.

 Give Me Some Sugah